 More important, you should be constantly and honestly assessing your work performance and the value you’re bringing to your employer.
 You can do this by keeping documentation on significant projects, and how they made or saved the company money, or improved a process.
 Assess the positive impact your work made on your department and your company, and be sure to quantify the value of those outcomes where possible.
 This will prepare you to tell that success story later!

 More importantly, and certainly the most overlooked aspect of proactively managing your career, is building your network.
-Many people, especially those in technical professions, think of building a network of contacts is nothing more than sales, effectively building a network of contacts is quite simply about “giving before you get,” or helping others.
+Many people, especially those in technical professions, think of building a network of contacts as an insincere or unnecessary activity.
+But research shows effectively building a network of contacts has more to do with “giving before you get,” or helping others.
 No matter your profession, if you make meeting new people a priority, with the right attitude, you’ll reap huge rewards.
-To succeed, you must be sincere and take an interest in what they are trying to achieve, and look for ways to help them, even in the smallest ways.
+To succeed, you must be sincere and take an interest in what others you encounter are trying to achieve.
+Look for opportunities to help, even in the smallest ways.
 For example, I had unexpected business travel that derailed my plans to see a Broadway show.
 I gave those tickets to one of my contacts, because his daughter loves dance.
 It really is the little things that make a difference.
 Being thoughtful and courteous pays off with a loyal network that can serve you, personally and professionally, for the rest of your life.
-Equally important is you’ll make a positive difference in many lives.
+More important is you’ll make a positive difference in many lives.
 A great book on this approach is called Give and Take: A Revolutionary Approach to Success by Adam M. Grant, Ph.D.